matisleima/goeatabit/README.md

 Home page and navigation by Teele.

-NOTE: This application is intended to be used with a PostgreSQL local database or with a H2 in-memory database depending on the profile chosen in the "Active profiles" input area in Run Configurations (postgres or h2).
-The H2 database is configured and set up, but a query concerning Date datatype is restricting smooth transition between PostgreSQL and H2 for now.
+NOTE: This application can be used with a PostgreSQL local database or with a H2 in-memory database.
+Please choose one by typing either "postgres" or "h2" to the "Active profiles" input area in Run Configurations.